StiglCZ/engine/readme.md

 In the .O section, you can define all the gameobjects that should be spawned, and they will.                                       <br>
 In the .U seciton, you should define all the models that should be disposed after the scene is unloaded or replaced by another one.<br>

-##### Alert: This is still usable and stuff, but theres new scene designer using blender.
+New scene designer using blender!
 More info in utilities/utilities.md

 ### Collision

 The engine currently uses AABB collision.
 Every gameobject has its own collsion box(defined by position + AABB), and you can enable collision for specific object by pushing its id to the list of them in stream positon 2.
-The collison system will then automatically send you back the data with the collision status.
+The collison system will then automatically send you back the data with the collision status in form of the `gameobject.colliding` unsigned integer

 ### C++ compatibility

 As for the compatibility with the C++ itself, the program is compatible with preety much everything.
 For audio and video C functions are used(openal and x11) and as for the C++ libs, only iostream, fstream, vector and string (and maybe something else I included after) should be used.
 So, if you use C++11+ then it will definetly be compatible!
 Nvm, it isnt.
 Tried to migrate it into windows, no idea what its doing.
 Can someone explain why `typeof` doesn't exist on windows?
+To help migrating to windows, you can contribute to the windows-port branch.

 ### Models